SJTU-IPADS/wukong/README.md

     10.0.0.101
     10.0.0.102

-3) Run the following commands to copy Wukong dependencies to the rest of the machines:
+3) Run the following commands to copy all dependencies to the rest of the machines:

     $cd ${WUKONG_ROOT}/scripts
     $./syncdeps.sh ../deps/dependencies mpd.hosts

-# Compiling and Running

-### Configure wukong

-#### Enable/disable RDMA Feature

-Currently, Wukong will enable RDMA feature by default, and suppose the driver has been well installed and configured.
-If you want to disable RDMA, you need manually comment `add_definitions(-DHAS_RDMA)` in `CMakeLists.txt`.

-#### Enable/disable the support to versatile queries

-To support versatile queries (e.g., ?S ?P ?O), you need manually uncomment `#add_definitions(-DVERSATILE)` in `CMakeLists.txt`.
-It should be noted that enabling this feature will use more main memory to store RDF graph.

-### Build wukong
+### Copy all Wukong files (e.g., `build/wukong`) to all machines

     $cd ${WUKONG_ROOT}/scripts
-    $./build.sh

-### Synchronize all executable files (e.g., `build/wukong`) to all machines

-    $cd ${WUKONG_ROOT}/scripts
     $./sync.sh

+*NOTE: everytime you rebuild Wukong or modify configs in `$WUKONG_ROOT/scripts/config`, you should run sync.sh*

-### Running sever with a builtin local console for testing
+### Launch Wukong server with a builtin local console

     $cd ${WUKONG_ROOT}/scripts
     $./run.sh [#nodes]